-Manitoba Organization: United Farmers of Manitoba [Manitoba Grain Growers Association]
+Manitoba Organization: Manitoba Grain Growers Association / United Farmers of Manitoba

 On 7 January 1903, farmers met at Virden and formed an organization with the primary aim “to deal with the pressing problems of grain marketing and the injustices to which farmers were subjected by other interests”.
 A subsequent meeting was held at Brandon, on 3-4 March 1903 with 75 people in attendance.
 They chose the name Manitoba Grain Growers Association for the organization, and elected an initial slate of officers:

+In January 1920, the Association voted to change its name to the United Farmers of Manitoba, to clarify that it represented the interests of all farmers, not just grain farmers, and to align explicitly with like-minded organizations in Ontario and Alberta.
 The organization became actively involved in provincial and federal politics, fielding candidates nationally in the 1921 election, and provincially the next year.
 It took a majority of seats and, lacking a natural leader, invited John Bracken, Principal of the Manitoba Agricultural College, to assume the premiership.

-Presidents of the United Farm Women of Manitoba (UFWM)
+Presidents (United Farm Women of Manitoba)